Enchanting Padova

 Getting About

-Bicycles and the great public transport system consisting of busses and trams are the best ways to explore the town.
-Walking too is a pleasure here but watch out for those bicycles, they tend to silently sneek up on you as you cross the roads.
+Bicycles and the great public transport system consisting of buses and trams are the best ways to explore the town.
+Walking too is a pleasure here, but watch out for those bicycles; they tend to silently sneak up on you as you cross the roads.

 Tram